Ham5ter/check_mk_agent/README.rst

 ``check_mk_agent.config``
 ------------

-This State manages the COnfigurationfile of xinited that is used to run the check_mk_agent
+This State manages the Configurationfile of xinited that is used to run the check_mk_agent

 TODO
 ================